Top 3 Trails For Hiking With Dogs

 Located in Greenwood, this 4.9 mile hike starts along the Sanborn River before taking a turn towards Overset Pond.
 Only a short distance between the two waterways makes it easy for my dogs to drink up and never go thirsty.
 Once at Overset Pond, you can loop up and around to the summit of Overset Mountain for spectacular views of the pond below and the mountains in the distance.
 Sanborn River Trail does give you the option to continue to where the river meets back to the main road, cross, and loop back on the other side.
 Just be careful of traffic with your pups as it’s required to use the road to complete the loop.

-For more information on hiking in the Sunday River and Bethel area, visit sundayriver.com/summer-activities/hiking.
+For more information on hiking in the Sunday River and Bethel area, visit sundayriver.com/summer-and-fall-activities/hiking.

 Written by: Shelley

-My favorite trail is Poppy Fields, but it's hard to pass up Northern Lights on a perfect groomer day.
+Shelley's favorite trail is Poppy Fields, but, in her words, "it's hard to pass up Northern Lights on a perfect groomer day."